Riley Technologies

 Riley Technologies LLC is an American auto racing constructor and team specializing in the design and manufacture of complete race cars, as well as prototype development for racing and manufacturing applications.

+The team currently fields the No. 63 Lamborghini SC63 in the GTP category and the No. 74 Oreca 07 in the LMP2 category of the IMSA SportsCar Championship.

 In 2001, Bob Riley and son Bill, formerly of Riley & Scott, formed Riley Technologies.
 The company moved their headquarters to Mooresville, North Carolina in late 2006.

 Daytona Prototypes

 Riley Technologies was the leading constructor of the Daytona Prototype chassis for the Grand-Am Rolex Sports Car Series.
 The Riley chassis was dominant in terms of both numbers of cars on the grid and results.

-Riley chassis have won seven 24 Hours of Daytona races with different engines, the 2005 race was won by the SunTrust Racing Pontiac-Riley and 2006, 2007, and 2008 victories went to Chip Ganassi Racing Lexus powered Rileys.
-The 2009 race was won by a Brumos Racing Porsche powered Riley.
+Riley chassis have won seven 24 Hours of Daytona races with different engines, the 2005 race was won by the SunTrust Racing Pontiac-Riley and 2006, 2007, and 2008 victories went to Chip Ganassi Racing Lexus-powered Rileys.
+The 2009 race was won by a Brumos Racing Porsche-powered Riley.
 In the 2010 race, another Porsche-powered Mark XI from Action Express Racing won.
-The 2011 race was again won by Chip Ganassi Racing, this time with a BMW engine.
+The 2011 race was again won by Chip Ganassi Racing, this time with a BMW engine, and in 2015 after the United SportsCar Championship creation, with a Ford engine.

 When the United SportsCar Championship was created in 2014, Riley continued as Daytona Prototype supplier, with Gen3 rules adopted to make the cars competitive versus the former ALMS LMP2 cars.
 The company supplied the Ganassi, GAINSCO/Bob Stallings, Shank and Starworks teams.
 Ganassi became the only full-time team in 2015, and no full-time entry used Riley chassis in 2016.

 In 2017, Riley became one of the four LMP2 and DPi chassis manufacturers with the Riley-Multimatic MkXXX.
 The car was developed in partnership with Multimatic.
 Multimatic would take charge over the carbon fiber tub, vehicular bodywork and aerodynamic aspects of the car, whilst Riley would design and manufacture the majority of the mechanical components on the Mk30, including the suspension and assembly of the car.

 On 15 June 2017, Multimatic revealed that it had taken the lead role in the Riley-Multimatic LMP2 programme, a departure from the initial shared lead, that had Riley leading the commercial aspects of the LMP2 programme, and Multimatic focusing on the DPi aspect of the programme.